José Félix Estigarribia: Early career

 Educated as an agronomist, Estigarribia joined the National Army in 1910; he took additional training in Chile and in Saint Cyr's military academy in France.
 He commanded the First Infantry Division during the Chaco War with Bolivia, and was promoted successively to brigadier, division general, and commander-in-chief of the armed forces.
 In 1935, he made a victorious return to Asunción as "Hero of the Chaco War" and was awarded a lifetime pension of 1,000 gold pesos a month.
-After President Eusebio Ayala was overthrown in the Febrerista Revolution by Rafael Franco, Estigarribia was dismissed from the position of armed forces chief, but served as Paraguay's ambassador to the United States.
+After President Eusebio Ayala was overthrown in the Febrerista Revolution by Rafael Franco, Estigarribia was dismissed from the position of armed forces chief but served as Paraguay's ambassador to the United States.

 He completed courses in Chile, from 1911 to 1913, the Military School of Bernardo O'Higgins.
 In 1917 he was promoted to captain.
-He played an important role in the revolution of 1922 in Paraguay and was later promoted to Major.
-For their skills was selected to attend the course staff, three-year at the École Supérieure de Guerre at Paris, where he was a disciple of General Maurice Gamelin and Marshal Foch; Estigarribia graduated there with top notes.
-On his return in 1928 was appointed Chief of Staff of the Army.
-Less than a year later he was removed from office because of disagreements with the government regarding the strategy for defending the Chaco: "The Chaco should be advocated abandoning it," he argued, the point being not occupy the land but to destroy the enemy.
+He played an important role in the Paraguayan Civil War and was later promoted to Major.
+For their skills, he was selected to attend the course staff, three years at the École Supérieure de Guerre at Paris, where he was a disciple of General Maurice Gamelin and Marshal Foch; Estigarribia graduated there with top notes.
+On his return in 1928, he was appointed Chief of Staff of the Army.
+Less than a year later he was removed from office because of disagreements with the government regarding the strategy for defending the Chaco: "The Chaco should be abandoning it," he argued, the point being not to occupy the land but to destroy the enemy.
 However, as the war against Bolivia seemed inevitable, the government decided that Lieutenant Colonel Estigarribia was the man who was needed in the Chaco.
 He was then 44 years old.

 Chaco War

-Estigarribia was the commander-in-chief of the army and the conductor of operations, during the Chaco War (1932–1935).
-He managed to stop the Bolivian advance towards the Paraguay River by using a fast counter-attack, and forced them back to the Rio Parapiti.
+Estigarribia was the commander-in-chief of the army and the conductor of operations during the Chaco War (1932–1935).
+He managed to stop the Bolivian advance towards the Paraguay River by using a fast counter-attack and forced them back to the Rio Parapiti.

 He directed the Paraguayan Army during the first year of war with the rank of colonel.
 He was promoted to general after the victory of Campo Grande and Pozo Favorite.
 In recognition of services rendered to the defending the Chaco, he was promoted to the rank of marshal after his death in 1940.